 • Economic growth, macroeconomics, labor economics, education

-• Output Cost of Gender Discrimination in the Korean Labour Market, Pacific Economic Review, forthcoming, 2018.
+• Output Cost of Gender Discrimination in the Korean Labour Market, Pacific Economic Review, in press, 2018.

-• Human Capital and Income Inequality (with Jong-Wha Lee), Journal of the Asia Pacific Economy, forthcoming, 2018.
+• Human Capital and Income Inequality (with Jong-Wha Lee), Journal of the Asia Pacific Economy, in press, 2018.

 • Human Capital in the Long Run (with Jong-Wha Lee), Journal of Development Economics, 122, 2016.